icon: LiNotebookTitle: Streamlit - A Deep Dive

 st.header(st.session_state['name'])

-When a button is used to modify or reset another widget, it is the same as the above examples to modify st.session_state
+When a button is used to modify or reset another widget, it is the same as the above examples to modify st.session_state.
+However, an extra consideration exists: you cannot modify a key-value pair in st.session_state if the widget with that key has already been rendered on the page for the current script run.

 import streamlit as st